jotorren/ra-ng-quickstart-rollup/README.md

 ## Limitations

-* With [Rollup](http://rollupjs.org/) a module cannot be lazy loaded: **Angular 2 lazy routing is not supported**.
+* With [Rollup](http://rollupjs.org/) and **AoT** compilation, a module cannot be lazy loaded:
+**Angular 2 lazy routing is not supported** (whilst it is possible if we use the **JiT** compiler).
 Anyway, if you have one static js file for the whole application then it means you don't need lazy loading, because it only makes sense when you have several bundles (js files) for your app as per module.

 ### Quick start
 ```bash